Abandoned vehicles

 - destroyed

-- or otherwise disposed
+- otherwise disposed

 Penalties